rfakhouri/cicdepresentations/docker/presentation.md

 ------

-A container is simply a way to bundle together state change on a computer, and a way to isolate resources on a computer.
+A container is simply a way to bundle together state change on a computer, and constrain the resources that an application consumes.

 ------